 Also known as the National Bank of Ras Al Khaimah, RAKBANK is focused on personal and SME banking with a strong emphasis on customer service and financial products tailored for small businesses.

-Abu Dhabi Islamic Bank is a major Islamic bank offering a comprehensive range of Sharia-compliant financial services, including personal and corporate banking, wealth management, and digital banking solutions.
+Abu Dhabi Islamic Bank is a major player in UAE Islamic banks, offering a comprehensive range of Sharia-compliant financial services, including personal and corporate banking, wealth management, and digital banking solutions.

 United Arab Bank offers a range of financial services, including personal banking, corporate banking, and Islamic banking solutions.
 UAB has a presence across multiple emirates in the UAE, providing comprehensive banking solutions to its customers.